oracle-livelabs/goldengate/ai-agent-data-streams/extract-datastream/extract-datastream.md

     - Click on Create and Run.

-    - Verify the Extract is running by:
+3. Verify the Extract is running:

         Checking the Report File for status messages.